Housing managers or officers help to facilitate successful tenancies by supporting tenants in local authority and housing association properties

 - private sector and commercial bodies.

 - Inside Housing - Jobs

-Graduates on trainee schemes usually gain experience in a range of housing departments and may be given support to undertake a professional qualification, accredited by the CIH.
+If you secure a place on a graduate trainee scheme, you'll usually gain experience in a range of housing departments and may be given support to undertake a professional qualification, accredited by CIH.

 Most employers run in-house training or hire training agencies to run courses on relevant topics, such as health and safety, dealing with difficult tenants, neighbourhood nuisance and regulatory updates.

-Graduates looking to become a full chartered member of the CIH can study for the MSc Housing Studies or other postgraduate diplomas or Masters qualifications recognised by the CIH.
+Try approaching your employer for support in studying for a professional qualification.
+If you wish to become a fully chartered member of CIH, you can study for the MSc Housing Studies or other postgraduate diplomas or Masters qualifications recognised by CIH.

-The majority of these courses include APEX, which is the CIH practice requirement for membership.
-If not, you will need to complete APEX separately through the CIH.
+Most of these courses include APEX, which is the CIH practice requirement for membership.
+If your chosen course doesn't include APEX, you'll need to complete it separately through CIH.

 More senior positions in housing are likely to focus on finance, strategy, research and development and policymaking.
 With substantial management experience, promotion to regional manager, head of service, housing director or chief executive is possible.